wley3337/WeRHere/README.md

-# This is still a work in progress - see notes section for the todo's.
-### Current version deployed on [Heroku](https://werhere.herokuapp.com/)
+# Current version deployed on [Heroku](https://werhere.herokuapp.com/)

-# This is a free project intedned to be a PWA for those experiencing homelessness.
+# This is a free project intended to be a PWA for those experiencing homelessness.
 [license](./license)
-#### This utilizes specificly the Washington DC Government API's available.
+#### This utilizes specifically the Washington DC Government API's available.

 #### Goal: Keep things modular so that this can act as a potential model or template for projects in other locals.